Samaipata Animal Refuge: A Second Chance at Zoologico el Refugio

 We walked, but you can also take a taxi for approximately 20Bs one way, and you can ask the driver to wait or you can walk back.
 If the driver waits for you, the cost will rise.

 Extra Notes: There’s a small shop that sells water and souvenirs where you must go to pay your entrance fees.
-The refuge isn’t huge, but there are plenty of animals to see, and it is wonderful to walk around and watch them go about their activities.
+The refuge isn’t huge, but there are plenty of animals to see, and it is nice to walk around and watch them go about their activities.

 Some of the animals wander outside of the cages.
 Please respect them and don’t touch them or use flash photography.
 Monkeys may get close and even jump on you, but it is important to let them interact with you on their own terms.

-The curious boar followed us around and made friends with Matt
+The curious boar followed us around

-The curious boar followed us around and made friends with Matt
+The curious boar followed us around

 The Animals